 The presence literature currently contains very little empirical evidence on the effects of conceptual variables on presence.
 This paper presents our investigation into the effects of conceptual variables on presence, to determine if presence is constructed by the user, or if it arises as a result of sensory stimulation only.
 We conducted an experiment to investigate the effects of higher-level cognitive processes (by means of schemata activation) on presence, and how these conceptual variables interact with the fidelity of sensory stimuli.
-Based on the reasoning presented in 1.2 above, and on the definition of cognitive presence [9] we assume that schemata are involved in the cognitive processing of environments, and therefore in presence.
+Based on the reasoning presented in 1.2 above, and on the definition of cognitive processing of environments, and therefore in presence.
 Our aim was to test the following two hypotheses and the associated interaction effect: